apache/spark/docs/tutorial.rst

 passing every argument for every constructor call.
 Also, notice that in the second call we override ``email_on_failure`` parameter with ``False``.

-The precendence rules for operator is:
+The precedence rules for operator is:

-* Use the argument explicitely passed to the constructor
+* Use the argument explicitly passed to the constructor
-* Look in te default_args dictonary, use the value from there if it exists
+* Look in the default_args dictonary, use the value from there if it exists
 * Use the operator's default, if any
 * If none of these are defined, Airflow raises an exception